DavidMorano/exptools/README.txt

 EXPTOOLS

-Welcome to AT&T Bell Laboratories Expperimental-Tools distribution.
+Welcome to AT&T Bell Laboratories Experimental-Tools distribution.

 These programs are collected from around the Labs and Centers from people who thought that they might be useful to others.
 This